The Fog Warning: Interpretation

 Before Homer added the dark shadows of the fog in the background, the original work emphasized the fisherman's focus on reeling in another fish to bring back to his boat.
 The fisherman's face is directed towards the line which he is feeding through one of the tholepins on the dory.
 The home ship is on the horizon, but the warm tones used throughout the sky and sea suggest the painting depicts a calm scene.
 Homer later changed the name of this piece to better depict the narrative of the relationship between the fisherman and the fog, rather than just the action of fishing.
 In his final piece, the dark clouds of the fog fill the skyline, almost swallowing the home ship on the horizon.
 The fog obscures the sunset, emphasizing that danger is near.
 The fisherman now appears in profile gazing towards the fog and the ship he must get back to.
 Homer replaced the fishing line in the tholepins with two oars, and added the detail of the anchor in the bow of the boat.
 The mood shifts in this final piece from calm to dangerous as darker shades of blue are added to the sea and the sky.
 The added details shift the meaning of this work to emphasize the dangerous life of a Maine fisherman when nature takes control.

 Thematically related works

 In addition to Herring Nets and Breezing Up, which share the focus on Maine fishermen, Homer's Lost on the Grand Banks (also 1885) and After the Hurricane, Bahamas 1899 depict tragedy at sea: the former shows another fisherman in mortal danger at sea, the latter depicts one thrown up on shore dead.
 In contrast, in Summer Night (1890) the sea is raging in the background while in the middle ground people silhouetted against the waves watch, but in the foreground two girls are dancing, unconcerned.
-Similarly in The Gulf Stream (1899), violent waves and sharks surround the drifting boat, but the man lays across the stern, again, unconcerned about the possible dangers.
+Similarly in The Gulf Stream (1899), violent waves and sharks surround the drifting boat, but the man lies across the stern, again, unconcerned about the possible dangers.